astralfrontier/peppermile.org/src/grand-adventure.md

 Later on, she will meet up with a Gnomic caravan, where she is equipped with a new sword and armor, and become a Magic Knight.

+The traditional RPG protagonist character is a young male off on adventure.
+This character gender-flipped that premise without any other changes being necessary.
+{.directors-cut}

 **Basler**

 A selfish rogue of no great moral character,